Updated on 6/16

 Ampligen (AIM ImmunoTech): a broad-spectrum antiviral being developed for COVID-19 in Japan.
 A significant survival effect was observed in a trial evaluating mice infected with the earlier Severe Acute Respiratory Syndrome (SARS) coronavirus.

 Chloroquine, Hydroxychloroquine: The Food and Drug Administration (FDA) has issued a safety alert stating that the use of these agents, either alone or in combination with azithromycin, should be limited to clinical trial settings or for treating COVID-19 patients under the FDA’s Emergency Use Authorization.
 NIH trial has been initiated to investigate the combination.
-Data from a large study showed no benefit and increased risk of ventricular arrhythmias.
+Data from a large study showed no benefit and increased risk of ventricular arrhythmias, although the research was recently retracted due to data integrity issues.
+Emergency use authorization was revoked for both agents based on new information suggesting the drugs were unlikely to be beneficial.
+Hydroxychloroquine is being investigated for postexposure prophylaxis against COVID-19.

 Danoprevir (Ascletis Pharma): a direct-acting antiviral agent being investigated in combination with ritonavir.
 Danoprevir is currently approved in China for the treatment of chronic hepatitis C infection.